Distinguished Research Professor of Mathematics

 Prospective graduate students should check out the Number

-Theory/Arithmetic Geometry Group at the
+Theory/Arithmetic Geometry Group at the University of Georgia.
+You may

 In recent years, several web sites started providing `evaluations' of professors.
 Unfortunately, these evaluations are anonymous, and the evaluator is self-selected: these evaluations are usually from students that either really liked the professor, or really disliked him/her.
 In my view, undergraduate students should certainly try to find the best available professor teaching a course, but I doubt that these web sites provide any meaningful information in this respect.
 To help prospective students in their choice of a professor, I will make public below my class evaluations: